MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

 MicroEJ allows to run unit tests using the standard `JUnit`_ API during the build process of a MicroEJ library or a MicroEJ Application.
-The :ref:`testsuite_engine` runs tests on a target Platform and outputs a JUnit XML report.
+The :ref:`testsuite_engine` runs tests on a target VEE Port and outputs a JUnit XML report.

 .. _JUnit: https://repository.microej.com/modules/ej/library/test/junit/